About SOILSCAPE

 SOILSCAPE Glossary

-The Project Glossary serves as a compass, filled with definitions and insights to guide travellers through the many terms and concepts encountered along the way.
-This document helps all who seek to understand the language of soil, ensuring that everyone, from experts to newcomers, can navigate the project with ease and clarity.
-With each turn of the page, it unlocks the knowledge needed to deepen connections and strengthen the mission of soil literacy.
+The Project Glossary serves as a compass, filled with definitions and insights to clarify the key terms and concepts of soil.
+This document supports everyone from experts to newcomers, in understanding the language of soil and SOILSCAPE.
+Each entry provides the knowledge needed to deepen understanding, foster meaningful engagement and strengthen the mission of promoting soil literacy across communities.